An Alternative Trajectory for Generative AI: Energy efficiency and economic sustainability

-\paragraph{The Jevons paradox.} Economic theory predicts that efficiency gains increase demand elastically~\citep{ jevons_paradox_ai, jevons_paradox_digitopoly}.
-If inference cost drops 90\% due to efficient SLMs, we are unlikely to see a 90\% reduction in energy use; instead, new applications (always-on agents, video generation, ubiquitous assistants) will absorb the savings and potentially increase total energy consumption.
+\paragraph{The Jevons paradox} Economic theory predicts that efficiency gains increase demand elastically~\citep{ jevons_paradox_ai, jevons_paradox_digitopoly}.
+If inference cost drops 90\% due to efficient SLMs, we are unlikely to see a 90\% reduction in energy use; instead, new applications (always-on agents, video generation, ubiquitous assistants) will absorb the savings.
 Efficiency alone does not guarantee sustainability; it must be paired with deliberate constraints or carbon pricing.